Do You Need A Probate Bond?

 Depending on the county that the estate is being opened in, they may require one or the other of the bond.
 A nominal bond is more restrictive and the State of Maryland is the only one that can file a claim with the bonding company.
 A bond of personal representative allows for a few more entities or persons to bring a claim against the estate so your attorney could file a claim if their fees were not paid as well.

 If there is a house in the estate, and it is vacant for more than 30 days, there could be dangerous gaps in the home insurance policy that is probably in force.
 We also have a great Vacant Property Insurance policy that can help fill these gaps

-Huff Insurance specializes in writing all forms of probate bonds.
+Huff Insurance can write all forms of probate bonds for your needs.
 We can help you with all of your bonding needs either fill out a quote request form on this page or contact us today at 410-647-1111.